 Tipping habits and amounts are pretty much the same in Vienna as elsewhere in major European cities.
 But here some quick advice on who to tip (and how – particularly in restaurants, where things work slightly differently).

 Tip the usual folk: porters, taxi drivers, waiters and waitresses, hairdressers, and anybody who fixes anything in your apartment.
 And it’s customary to leave a tip for hotel cleaning staff in your room when you leave.

-There are no hard and fast rules, though, and it’s difficult to offend (but see below).
-The only people you really, really, really (have I emphasised that enough?) must tip are taxi drivers and restaurant/bar staff who serve you at the table.
-Especially the latter.
+There are no hard and fast rules, though.
+The only people you really, really, really (have I emphasised that enough?) must tip are the restaurant/bar staff who serve you at the table.
+Why?

 Tipping in restaurants